Lekic/trace/app/views/documentation/_assumptions.html.md

 ### Data Assumptions

-* A user is either assigned to a park if they are staff, or not if they aren’t.
+* A user is either assigned to a park if they are staff, or not if they aren't.
 Hence, the park field can be null.
 * A user can only be assigned to one park.
 Hence the 0 to 1 relationship.
 * A user may only have one phone, but many addresses.
 * The user must supply a phone and address.